olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Marketing_Plan.md

 Urban Farmers relying on greenhouse and vertical farming to extract more from less space and importantly expand the seasons of growth.

 Big market players such as M&S and Ocado with heavy investments are serious potential customers.
-ValeFresc and Saturn have successfully explored vertical farming and open potential large market space for Parth Finder Bot [5],[3].
+ValeFresc and Saturn have successfully explored vertical farming and open potential large market space for Parth Finder Bot [4],[6].

-National funding and investments directed towards climate-neutral and zero carbon footprint projects targeting large-scale greenhouse and vertical farming projects [7].
+National funding and investments directed towards climate-neutral and zero carbon footprint projects targeting large-scale greenhouse and vertical farming projects [8].

 ## References

+[1] Bhasin, H. (2019).
+Marketing mix of Johnson and johnson – The 4 P’s of J&J. Retrieved on 11 March, 2021, from, Marketing mix of Johnson and Johnson - The 4P's of Johnson & johnson (marketing91.com)

+[2] Chouhan, N. Vig, H. Deshmukh, R. (2020).
+Smart Agriculture Market.
+Pune, In:  Allied Market Research.

+[3] Darji, C. (2021).
+IoT Based Sensor for Humidity and Temperature Measurement in Smart HVAC Systems.
+International Journal of Recent Technology and Engineering, 9(5), 3.
+DOI: 10.35940/ijrte.E5125.019521.

+[4] FarmingUK.
+(2019).
+UK start-up aims to build over forty vertical farms.
+Retrieved on 11 March, 2021, from, UK start-up aims to build over forty vertical farms - FarmingUK News

+[5] GeniaTech.
+(2020).
+Smart Farming.
+Retrieved on 11 March, 2021, from, https://www.geniatech.com/solution/smart-farming/.

+[6] Sherriff, L. (2020).
+Making Vertical Farming Big In The U.K. Retrieved on 11 March, 2021, from, https://www.forbes.com/sites/lucysherriff/2020/02/16/making-vertical-farming-big-in-the-uk/?sh=7bb77cf3707a

+[7] Solanki, A. (2019).
+How IoT is changing the paradigm of greenhouse.
+Retrieved on 11 March, 2021, from, https://www.softwebsolutions.com/resources/smart-greenhouse-monitoring-solution.html.

+[8] Strickler, J. (2020).
+High-Tech Greenhouses Could Be The Future Of Agriculture.
+Forbes.
+Retrieved on 11 March, 2021, from, https://www.forbes.com/sites/jordanstrickler/2020/08/28/high-tech-greenhouses-could-be-the-future-of-agriculture/?sh=66b600a5380f